edugredu/legalQA/README.md

 ## 🎓 About ESSIR 2025

 This project was developed as part of the **European Summer School on Information Retrieval (ESSIR) 2025** hackathon[^1].
-ESSIR 2025 focuses on cutting-edge IR training, covering topics from Generative AI to RAG, explainability, neural ranking, and more[^1].
-The event took place at the University of Wolverhampton, UK, and is associated with the ELLIS Unit London[^1].
+ESSIR 2025 focuses on cutting-edge IR training, covering topics from Generative AI to RAG, explainability, neural ranking, and more.
+The event took place at the University of Wolverhampton, UK, and is associated with the ELLIS Unit London.

 ## 📝 License